 Orthodox Christmas is not a public holiday in countries such as the United States, the United Kingdom, and Canada so businesses and schools remain open as usual.
-However, many countries such as Egypt, Belarus, Russia, Ukraine, Serbia, Ethiopia, Georgia, Kazakhstan, Macedonia and Moldova observe a national holiday to celebrate Orthodox Christmas.
+However, many countries such as Egypt, Belarus, Russia, Ukraine, Serbia, Ethiopia, Georgia, Kazakhstan, Macedonia, and Moldova observe a national holiday to celebrate Orthodox Christmas.

-However, Orthodox churches did not accept the new Gregorian calendar and continued to follow the old Julian Calendar, which had January 7 as the birth date of Christ.
+The Orthodox churches however did not accept the new Gregorian calendar and continued to follow the old Julian Calendar, which had January 7 as the birth date of Christ.
 According to the new calendar, the Jewish holiday Passover and Easter could fall on the same day in some years.
 This was unacceptable to the Orthodox Christians.

 This holiday is also known as Old Christmas Day because it follows the old Julian calendar.